WHAT IS THE DIVACUP?

 CAN I WEAR THE DIVACUP DURING INTERCOURSE?

 No, The DivaCup is bell-shaped and worn low near the vaginal opening, making intercourse uncomfortable.
-The DivaCup is not a birth control or STI prevention decide and should not be used for these purposes.
+The DivaCup is not a birth control or STI prevention device and should not be used for these purposes.
 The DivaCup is regulated by the FDA and Health Canada solely for use only as menstrual protection.

 CAN I USE THE DIVACUP IF I HAVE AN IUD?